Nicktender/Flooded/README.md

 Its a mod for Gorilla Tag that lets you flood the map.

 There are some limitations:
-1. Basically if the mod is enabled from the haunted menu or Computer Interface and you join a lobby, your game will quit.
+1. Basically if the mod is enabled from the haunted menu or Computer Interface and you join a non-modded lobby, your game will quit.
 If it is disabled on both, you will be allowed in publics.
-(It was not disabling properly when you went into a public :/ )
+(It was not disabling properly when you went into a public.
+Don't judge my hacky fixes ok?)
 2. Might not be very preformant, idk tho

 Download Here: